-A. Housing Element Update
+D. Housing Element Update

-The current draft of the revised Housing Element consists of minor revisions to the previous document presented to the City Council on June 27, 2023, and a redlined version of the document is included for review.
-Based on the discussion on October 24, 2023 with HCD representatives, the final draft Housing Element was determined to be in substantial compliance with HCD requirements, subject to a few additional revisions, which have now been incorporated into the document.
-To provide guidance on the changes made to the Housing Element, a matrix of HCD's comments from the informal preliminary review is attached (Attachment 3).
-The following is a summary of some additional changes to the previous version (June 2023) of the Housing Element.
+The current draft of the revised Housing Element is considered a substantial rewrite to the previous version; therefore, a redlined version of the document is not available for review.
+To provide guidance to the changes made to the Housing Element, staff prepared a matrix that outlines how the document addresses each of HCD's comments (see Attachment 4).
+The following is a summary of some of the significant additions to the Housing Element.

-A.1.
-Sites Analysis
+D.1 Sites Analysis

 The previous housing sites inventory included 12 sites that would accommodate the City's new total RHNA obligation of 2,217 dwelling units, including 1,075 lower income units.
-The current sites inventory has been reduced to 10 sites with the removal of Site 4 and Site 12.
-Site 4 will be referenced a Housing Opportunity site, which is further detailed below.
 The City is able to credit 329 units from recent residential developments (Trumark's Saddleback Place, Shea's Neo, Morningstar Assisted Living, and accessory dwelling units) toward its RHNA obligation.
 After deducting the credits, the City has a remaining RHNA target of 1,888 units.
-The sites analysis provides a realistic development capacity of 2,118 units, providing a surplus of 230 dwelling units above the City's remain RHNA obligation.
+The sites analysis provides a realistic development capacity of 2,093 units, providing a surplus of 205 dwelling units above the City's remain RHNA obligation.
 The Housing Element also includes a program to accommodate supplementary sites for additional development capacity.
 The yield of dwelling units for each site is dependent on density, proposed at density ranges of up to 30, 50 and 80 dwelling units per acre, and whether residential zoning is provided through rezoning or as an overlay.